AdaCore/spark2014/docs/lrm/source/introduction.rst

 Examples of this are:

-- A construct appearing in a unit might not be in, or might depend on features not in, the
-  |SPARK| subset.
-The construct may generate a warning or an error which may be
-  justifiable.
-This does not necessarily render the whole of the unit as not in
-  |SPARK|.
-If the construct generates a warning, or if the error is justified,
-  then the unit is considered to be in |SPARK| except for the errant construct.
+- A declaration occurring immediately within a unit might not be in, or might depend on features not in, the |SPARK| subset.
+The declaration might generate a warning or an error which may be justifiable.
+This does not necessarily render the whole of the program unit not in |SPARK|.
+If the declaration generates a warning, or if the error is justified, then the unit is considered to be in |SPARK| except for the errant declaration.

-- It is the *use* of a construct not in |SPARK| (generally within the statements of a body) that potentially moves the code outside of the |SPARK| subset.
-An unsuppressible error will be generated in such a case and the body containing the code will need to be marked as not in |SPARK| to prevent its future analysis.
+- It is the use of the entity declared by the errant declaration, for instance a call of a subprogram or the denoting of an object in an expression (generally within the statements of a body) that will result in an unsupressible error.
+The body of a unit causing the unsuppressible (or declaration if this is the cause) will need to be marked as not in |SPARK| to prevent its future analysis.

 Hence, |SPARK| and non-|SPARK| code may mix at a fine level of granularity.
 The following combinations may be typical: